jkingyens/binder/readme.md

 Binder is a compiler that takes a list of course video files and generates a mobile-friendly website for viewing the material.
 The compiler can be used by the course author or student.
 You just need to get the course videos on your local filesystem.
 The compiler then deploys the course to Digital Ocean via the Spaces API.

+# Why?

+Most video-based courses over the internet are served using learning management systems (LMS) that are clunky and designed for the teachers it is being sold to, not for students taking the course.
+This empowers students to get the experience they want while consuming a video-based course.
+It gives you a noise/distraction free space to consume videos, track your progress and just archive the things you'e learned over time.

 # Install

 ```